 System Related Data

 Derived Data

+Replacement Reserve Data [CP1517]

 The BMRA interfaces to BSC Parties, Agents and Market Index Data Providers are listed below.
 Note that the numbering convention for the interfaces includes internal interfaces and interfaces with other Service Providers (including the NETSO) which are not listed here because they are included in the IDD Part 2.